covidcommunityconnections/covidcommunityconnections.github.io/README.md

 Created by: Camilla Djamalov, Janvi Patel and Laurel Xiang August 2020

-For the Techacks Hackathon (Health and Education Tracks)

 Links to resources used for this project:
 - For all of the graphs on the Statistics page | https://canvasjs.com/
 - For the world map on the Information page | https://www.amcharts.com/